burhanahmed1/COAL-ComputerOrganizationAssemblyLanguage/README.md

 Initialize AX with last 4 digits of your roll number (for example, if your roll number is 16L-1105 then AX should be initialized with 1105).

 ## Task 7 :
+Modify the program in task 6 to swap two bits

 ## Task 8 :